 Another more convenient form of SAR to reduce the power consumption is the binary weighted capacitor implementation.
 This is possible because the capacitors are really small and therefore the current over them also.

-Once the conversion are finished by the Delta-Sigma or SAR converter, the data from the register should be transmitted to the CPU…
+Once the conversion is finished by the Delta-Sigma or SAR converter, the data from the register should be transmitted to the CPU…

 How are the external ADC connected to the microcontroller?